lindasz9/ai-learning-journey/journal/05-from-notes-to-knowledge.md

 📝 Reinforcement Learning

 Reinforcement learning is definitely a more complex topic.
 Reviewing it probably took me over two hours, and I still have some unanswered questions.

+## 09/09/2025

+I think I'm gonna skip the `06-Reinforcement-in-Python.md` for now, because that's a big thing this early.
+I'm still just studying the theory, which I worry about, but I want to finish the whole ML topic, then build models myself.

+## 09/10/2025

+📝 Hybrid Learning Techniques